-The Bill involves the following proposals for delegation of legislative power, namely :-
+The Bill involves the following proposals for delegation of legislative power, namely:-

-Clause 1 (3).-This clause empowers the State Government to appoint, by notification in the Official Gazette, the date on which the Act shall come into force.
+Clause 1 (3).-Under this clause, power is taken to the State Government to appoint, by notification in the Official Gazette, the date on which the Act shall come into force.

-Clause 2 (a)(vi).-This clause empowers the State Government to declare, by notification in the Official Gazette, any service, post, employment or class thereof in respect of which the State Legislature has power to make laws, to be an essential service for the purposes of the Act.
+Clause 2 (a) (vi).-Under this clause, power is taken to the State Government to declare, by notification in the Official Gazette, any service, post, employment or class thereof in respect of which the State Legislature has power to make laws, to be an essential service for the purposes of the Act.

-Clause 4.-This clause empowers the State Government to prohibit, by order, strike in any essential service from the date as may be specified therein.
+Clause 4.-Under this clause, power is taken to the State Government to prohibit, by order, strike in any essential service from the date as may be specified therein.

-Clause 5.-This clause empowers the State Government to prohibit, by order, lock-out in any establishment pertaining to any essential service specified therein.
+Clause 5.-Under this clause, power is taken to the State Government to prohibit, by order, lock-out in any establishment pertaining to any essential service specified therein.

-Clause 6.-This clause empowers the State Government to prohibit, by order, lay-off of any workman of any establishment pertaining to any essential service specified therein.
+Clause 6.-Under this clause, power is taken to the State Government to prohibit, by order, lay-off of any workman of any establishment pertaining to any essential service specified therein.

-2. The above-mentioned proposals for delegation of legislative power are of normal character.
+2. The above-mentioned proposals for delegation of legislative power are of a normal character.